 The Python community is huge, and according to GitHub, Python keeps growing, with a 22.5% increase as of 2022.
 It’s also the third-most used programming language in 2023.
 This is the main reason why we have access to a wide variety of frameworks, most of them open-source.

-In this article, we’ll dissect the most popular and useful Python frameworks that you should get to know in 2023.
+In this article, we’ll dissect the most popular and useful Python frameworks that you should get to know.

 What Is a Python Framework?